 • The UI elements of an application or a website is a collection of information.
 If all of this can be packaged together and provided in a messaging app, it will be much easier for the users.
 Wouldn’t it be great if you can manage everything from booking a movie ticket to buying groceries through a single interface?

 • Also, chatbots do not need a download you need to message them through a messaging app and ask them to perform a function.

 We cannot ignore the immense benefits that chatbots have to offer.
-The exploration around chatbots is unlimited, and we will see them unraveling one at a time.
-The experience that chatbots provide whether it is finding a traveling location or getting information is super smooth and comfortable.
+The exploration around chatbots is unlimited, and we will see them unravelling one at a time.
+The experience that chatbots provide whether it is finding a travelling location or getting information is super smooth and comfortable.
 The personal touch that chatbots offer is another plus point that makes chatbots a perfect fit for businesses.